rhsajib/cheat-sheets/cheat-docker.md

-docker-compose up -d                            # Create and start containers in detached mode docker-compose build                            # Build all image service docker-compose down                             # Stop and remove containers, networks, images, and volumes docker-compose logs                             # View output from containers docker-compose restart                          # Restart all service docker-compose pull                             # Pull all image service
+docker-compose up -d                            # Create and start containers in detached mode docker-compose build                            # Build all image service docker-compose down                             # Stop and remove containers, networks, images, and volumes docker-compose down -v                          # removes the volumes associated with the containers docker-compose logs                             # View output from containers docker-compose restart                          # Restart all service docker-compose pull                             # Pull all image service